stevegt/promisebase/x/layers.md

 - Streaming layer
 - Reference layer

-## High-Level Database (db) Layer
-The db layer sits at the top of the core storage stack and implements the domain logic of Promisebase.
-It manages and manipulates Merkle trees, stream abstractions, and block deduplication.
-Object lookup and verification are performed using the underlying hashkv functions.
-This layer depends on hashkv for all low-level operations and focuses on data semantics rather than storage details.

-**Interface Methods:**
-- PutBlock(algo string, data []byte) (Block, error)
-- GetBlock(cid string) (io.Reader, error)
-- PutTree(algo string, children ...Object) (Tree, error)
-- GetTree(cid string) (Tree, error)
-- OpenStream(name string) (Stream, error)
-- AppendBlock(…) (Tree, error)

-Dependencies:
-- Content-Addressable (hashkv) Layer

-## 4. Message and Timeline Layer
+## Message and Timeline Layer
-A separate module handles message storage and event timelines.
 This layer records each message as a DAG node that includes parent references.
-It captures a sequence of commands or events analogous to a commit history or timeline.
+It captures a sequence of commands or events analogous to a commit history or timeline, leveraging the VCS layer for storage and versioning capabilities.

 **Interface Methods:**
 - RecordMessage(msg Message) error